tschneidereit/typed-objects-explainer/core.md

 let buffer = new ArrayBuffer(...);
 let line = LineType.view(buffer, offset);
 ```

+Note that this only works for transparent typed object types.
+See [the following section on opacity](#opacity) for details.

 You can also obtain information about the backing buffer from an existing
 transparent typed object by using the `buffer`, `position`, and `length`